Kelmscott railway station: History

 Kelmscott station opened on 2 May 1893 as one of the original stations on the Armadale Line.
-On 2 July 1980, a bus interchange opened on the platform.
+A rebuilt Kelmscott station that integrated a bus interchange with its train platforms opened on 2 July 1980.

 In 2008, the Public Transport Authority completed a $10.8 million upgrade of the station.

-The station received a number of upgrades uner the Metronet program, which saw the removal of the congested nearby level crossing at Denny Avenue and construction of a replacement underpass at Davis Road.
-This project saw the refurbishment of the public space on the Albany Highway side of the station, with a new plaza constructed and the original Station Master's house restored.

 The station was closed on 20 November 2023 for an 18 month shutdown to facilitate works on the Victoria Park-Canning Level Crossing Removal and Byford Rail Extension projects.
+During this time the station received a number of upgrades, and saw the removal of the congested nearby level crossing at Denny Avenue and construction of a replacement underpass at Davis Road.
+This project also saw the refurbishment of the public space on the Albany Highway side of the station, with a new plaza constructed and the original Station Master's house restored.
 The station reopened on 12 October 2025 with the extension to Byford.

 Services

+Train services

 Kelmscott station is served by Transperth Armadale Line services.
 Until April 1992, it was served by The Australind.

 The station saw 496,711 passengers in the 2013-14 financial year.